when-of-python/catalogue/catalogue/len.md

     print(pet)
 ```

-We should also avoid using len() to evaluate emptiness.
+We can also avoid using `len()` to evaluate emptiness.
 Instead of:

 ```python
 if len(pets) == 0:
 ```

-we should write the more pythonic:
+we can write the more pythonic:

 ```python
 if not pets: